On the immersion classes of nearby Lagrangians: Proof of Theorem

-Here we have slightly abused notation since two of the lower vertical maps are not really defined before smashing with $H\Z$.
-Since the top left vertical map is induced by the diagonal the vertical composition from the top left corner to the bottom left is in fact the identity.
-The map from the top right corner to the bottom right is $\tau_L$.
-The bottom right rectangle commutes for obvious reasons, and the bottom left commutes because
+Here we have slightly abused notation since two of the lower vertical maps are only defined after smashing with $H\Z$.
+Since the top left vertical map is induced by the diagonal, the vertical composition from the top left corner to the bottom left is in fact the identity.
+The map from the top right corner to the bottom right is $\tau_L$, and the bottom right rectangle commutes for obvious reasons.
+To see that the bottom left rectangle commutes, it suffices to prove the commutativity of the diagram